 We strongly suggest that guests save on the expense of a rental car as navigating and parking in Boston can be an unnecessary effort, even for those familiar with the city.
 Pack comfortable walking shoes and enjoy discovering the city on foot, our favorite way to explore Boston.

 Should you want to ride the “T”, there are two stops close by: Back Bay Station on the orange line, and The Prudential stop on the green line.
-Taxis are readily available for farther-away destinations like the Boston Convention and Exhibition Center (BCEC) or Harvard University and Harvard Square.
+Uber and Lyft are available for farther-away destinations like the Boston Convention and Exhibition Center (BCEC) or Harvard University and Harvard Square.